 Even though Gavin's body is still breathing on the ventilator, we knew that he was already gone.
 Both of us pictured him bathed in light and watching us.
 So we spent our time reassuring him that we would be okay.
 That, because he inspired us so much with his brave and courageous journey, we would continue to do the same without him.
 We promised him that we would take good care of his brother... and we told him how happy we were that he would now be with so many loved ones, including his twin, his sister Darcy and all of his other brothers and sisters.

 It has been an unimaginable experience watching your child decline.
 Gavin now shows signs of brain death, but they need to do an official exam in two stages that will end up taking all day.
-Once they declare him "brain dead," we will remove him from life support and finally get to hold our little boy as we say goodbye.
+Once they declare him "brain dead," we will prepare to say our final goodbye.

 I still can't believe I'm writing this.